 |1.5 tspn dry yeast||1 cup tepid water.||1 Tblspn honey|

 Dissolve the yeast in the water with 1 tspn of the honey and let stand for fifteen minutes until frothy.
 Add the remaining honey, flour and salt and mix until well combined.
-Knead with dough hooks for 8 minutes, or longer by hand, adjusting the flour if the dough is too sticky.
+Add the oil then knead with dough hooks for 8 minutes, or longer by hand – the dough needs to be sticky at the start, and well kneaded.

 Punch the dough down and knead lightly.
 Divide into six equal parts.
 Form each into a smooth round ball and let stand 15 minutes.

-Set the oven to 240 degrees C. Roll each ball to about 1cm in thickness.
-Place on an ungreased tray and bake in the hottest position in the oven for 10 minutes or until they are puffed up and turning brown.
+Set the oven to 250 C. Roll each ball to about 0.5cm thickness.
+Place on an ungreased tray and bake in the hottest position in the oven for 3 or 4 minutes or until they are puffed up.
+As soon as they puff, they are done.
 You may need to cook in two batches.

-Wrap the freshly baked breads in a towel and place in a brown paper bag for 15 minutes.
+Wrap the freshly baked breads in a towel for 15 minutes.
 This maintains their pockets and they deflate and prevents them crisping into crackers.